josdem/hugo/content/techtalk/spring/spring_webflux_web_testing.md

 }
 ```

-This controller get juice categories by languge and beverages by category id, and here is the test case
+This controller get juice categories by language and beverages by category id, and here is the test case

 ```java
 package com.jos.dem.jugoterapia.webflux;